 The first book bringing together articles surveying the legacy of Paul Erdős in all fields of his activity

-Features Paul Erdős' influence in number theory, random structures and geometry, with the most general collection of recent surveys available
+Features Paul Erdős' influence in graph theory and combinatorics, extremal theory, Ramsey theory, and infinite set theory, with the most general collection of recent surveys available

 Content Level »Research

-Keywords »Erdős existence argument - Erdős–Turán - Paul Erdős - Ramsey theory - additive representation functions - extremal theory - incidence problems - sum-product phenomena
+Keywords »Erdős existence argument - Erdős–Turán - Paul Erdős - Ramsey theory - additive representation functions - extremal theory - incidence problems - probabilistic method - sum-product phenomena